rap2hpoutre/csv-to-associative-array/README.md

 # CSV to associative array

-This package contains only a lightweight (587 bytes) function: `csv_to_associative_array`
+This package only contains a 587 bytes function: `csv_to_associative_array`.

 ## What?

-Get your CSV as an associative array.
+Get your CSV file as an associative array.
 From this:

 ```csv
 name,email